EPISCOPAL CHURCH OF THE EPIPHANY

 e.
 The Vestry may elect to absorb any costs incurred by non-profit organizations using the facilities, who are deemed to fall in the category of forwarding Epiphany’s outreach to the community.
 These exceptions must be approved by the Vestry.

 f.
-The Vestry will decide, on a case by case bases, if a Vestry member or designated Epiphany member must be present on the premises during all non-Church functions to insure adherence to policies and assist in any unforeseen circumstances that may arise.
+The Clergy with the advise of the Vestry will decide, on a case by case bases, if a Vestry member or designated Epiphany member must be present on the premises during all non-Church functions to insure adherence to policies and assist in any unforeseen circumstances that may arise.

 2. THE USE OF THE CHURCH:

 a.
-A written request, through the Church Administrative Office, to the Vestry is required.
+A written request, through the Church Administrative Office, to the Clergy is required.
 Please use the request form at enclosure 1.

 b.
 Church worship activities take precedence over all other requests to use the Church.